amenti4k/amenti4k.github.io/_posts/2025-08-12-stagehand-browser-automation-production.md

 The law of leaky abstractions tells us that all non-trivial abstractions leak.
 The key to production RPA isn't building an abstraction that doesn't leak—it's building one where the leaks are manageable, monitorable, and recoverable.

-At Didero, we've processed over $100M in purchase orders using this approach.
-Our automation runs 24/7 with 94% success rate.
+This approach enables 24/7 automation with 94% success rate.
 When it fails, it fails gracefully.
 When UIs change, it usually adapts without code changes.

 That's not magic.
 That's just good engineering applied to a messy problem.

 ---

-*The examples in this post are from our production system at Didero.
-If you're building RPA systems and fighting with selectors, we'd love to share what we've learned.
-Reach out at [amenti4k.github.io](https://amenti4k.github.io).*
+*These patterns come from real production systems automating enterprise workflows.
+If you're building RPA systems and fighting with selectors, these techniques can help you build more resilient automation.*

 *Thanks to the [Stagehand team at Browserbase](https://github.com/browserbase/stagehand) for building the foundation that made this possible.*